 ma-chine: a.
 A device consisting of fixed and moving parts that modifies mechanical energy and transmits it in a more useful form

-The Family Folk Machine is an intergenerational, non-auditioned choir supported by the Iowa City/Johnson County Senior Center that welcomes kids and adults of all ages and backgrounds to sing together with a folk band.
+The Family Folk Machine is a non-profit, intergenerational, non-auditioned choir that welcomes kids and adults of all ages and backgrounds to sing together with a folk band.
 We seek to build community through singing songs with our neighbors, to explore American history and culture through song, to foster individual musical growth, and to pursue excellence as an ensemble.

 About the Director

 The Family Folk Machine is directed by Jean Littlejohn.
 Jean is an organist and director of choirs, and she holds a Ph.D. in music theory.
 Jean lives in Iowa City with her husband Michael Sauder and kids Claire and Ben.